n-dimensiones/un_mundo_nuevo/README.md

 reel demo
-   So that you can quickly see its potecial summary there is the demo reel  https://www.youtube.com/channel/UCpex5v3JE4hURg20z_vh1FA
+   So that you can quickly see its potecial summary there is the demo reel to channel https://www.youtube.com/channel/UCI0ioAEJOoKzinzH6HFRe9w

   contact
 @flokisun https://www.linkedin.com/in/florenciovalladolidrodriguez/